Where does the income data come from?

 The data are the most current income statistics from the US Census Bureau.

 Most folks are familiar with the US Census Bureau's Decennial Census (2010) that sends a survey out to all (ideally!)
 US households.
-But what's not as well known, is that the US Census Bureau also collects data each year from a much smaller sample of US households.
+But what's not as well known is that the US Census Bureau also collects data each year from a much smaller sample of US households.
 They use this annual data to produce a dataset called the American Community Survey.

 At the bottom of all the zip code pages, there's a section called "About the Data" that has the full citations.

-Furthermore, you can read the "Income in the Past 12 Months" section in the Census’ Subject Definitions document.
+For even more exciting details about Census data, you can read the "Income in the Past 12 Months" section in the Census’ Subject Definitions document.